 Directed by Ira Sachs.
 Written by Ira Sachs and Mauricio Zacharias.
 Starring Thure Lindhardt, Zachary Booth, Julianne Nicholson, Souleymane Sy Savane, Paprika Steen, Miguel del Toro, Sebastian La Cause, David Anzuelo, Maria Dizzia, Justin Reinsilber and Ed Vassallo.

-Keep the Lights On is in essence a film about strangers, about people that we get to know – or think we know enough – but who always find a way to surprise us (for better or worse).
-Erik is a Danish filmmaker working on a documentary about little-known gay artist Avery Willard and Paul is a lawyer in the publishing industry.
+Keep the Lights On is in essence a film about strangers, about people we get to know — or think we know enough — but always find a way to surprise us (for better or worse).
+Erik is a Danish filmmaker working on a documentary about little-known gay artist Avery Willard, and Paul is a lawyer in the publishing industry.
 They feel strongly attracted to each other, and while Paul initially has a girlfriend (“don’t get your hopes up,” he warns Erik), soon he breaks up with her and the two men move in together.
-But Paul also has a drug problem, which begins to create fissures in their relationship when his behavior becomes more and more erratic and he even disappears for days without telling where he is.
+But Paul also has a drug problem, which begins to create fissures in their relationship when his behavior becomes increasingly erratic and he even disappears for days without telling where he is.

-What director Ira Sachs does here is tell us about his own long-term relationship with Bill Clegg, a literary agent who published a memoir detailing his addiction to crack cocaine and on which this film is based.
-Along nine years of the characters’ relationship, we follow how addiction can slowly destroy what two people have together, growing from something that seems initially harmless until it has become a very serious issue.
-It is clear to notice, for instance, how Paul’s libido decreases when he is not on drugs or how Erik mistakes acceptance for permissiveness, taking a lot more from Paul then most people could endure and trying to be some kind of savior to a boyfriend who is clearly dissatisfied with what they have.
+What director Ira Sachs does here is tell us about his own long-term relationship with Bill Clegg, a literary agent who has published a memoir detailing his addiction to crack cocaine (and this film is based on it).
+Along nine years of the characters’ relationship, we follow how addiction can slowly destroy what two people have together, growing from something that seems harmless at first to a very serious issue.
+We see, for instance, how Paul’s libido decreases when he is not on drugs, or how Erik mistakes acceptance for permissiveness, taking a lot more from Paul than most people could endure and trying to be some kind of savior to a boyfriend who is clearly dissatisfied with what they have.

 It may be hard for some viewers to believe that anyone can be so passive when in love — and I’ve heard people complain that the film is unrealistic — but what makes Keep the Lights On so honest is how it depicts Erik’s gradual realization that he is stuck in an unhealthy relationship.
 At a certain moment, Paul even notices that their apartment floor is buckling, in an intelligent representation of what is happening to them.
 When Erik points out to an assistant that there is something that needs to be fixed in the documentary, he is told that they can fix it later — which illustrates his own attitude towards Paul, since he refuses to face the elephant in the room and seems to believe that the two can work out their problems in bed.

 Sachs also understands what it is like to feel at home with someone, even as you realize that that person has always been a stranger in your life.
 “You smell like you,” Paul says in one of the most revealing scenes in the film.
 Nothing can be as sad as the realization that things are so wrecked between two people that they cannot be mended anymore.
-In the end, when Erik is forced into a decision, he is first seen bathed in yellow in the shower; but then, as he is unable to sleep, there is blue everywhere in the bathroom and we know what this means.
-I love also the green light that combines both colors when Erik and Paul meet at the staircase of Paul’s place – and notice in this scene how Paul wears a yellow T‑shirt and Erik is dressed in blue.
+In the end, when Erik is forced into a decision, he is first seen bathed in yellow in the shower, but then, as he is unable to sleep, there is blue everywhere in the bathroom and we know what this means.
+I also love the green light that combines both colors when Erik and Paul meet at the staircase of Paul’s place — and notice how Paul wears a yellow T‑shirt and Erik is dressed in blue in this scene.